aav7fl/website/_posts/2020-07-19-replacing-z-wave-with-esphome.md

     id: relay
 ```

 > Note that there are custom calibration data points around the electricity monitoring sensors.
-I wanted extremely accurate power consumption metrics on each plug.
+I wanted extremely accurate power consumption metrics from each plug.

 Armed with a hairdryer, Kill A Watt electricity usage monitor, phone camera stream, log viewer, and a tool for capturing screenshots I was able to collect custom data points for electricity usage on each plug.
 These custom data points allow me to set perfect calibrations for each individual plug rather than assuming identical profiles for each device.